unaveragetech/Gitbot/README.md

 ### Example Benchmark
 For a completed query example, see [this issue](https://github.com/unaveragetech/Gitbot/issues/17).
-It ran `Phi 3 Mini` and completed in **2 minutes and 37 seconds**, providing correct code with a detailed explanation. this same code will be repeated for all models over time and added to the tbale i will also keep all tests and add thoes to the table as
+It ran `Phi 3 Mini` and completed in **2 minutes and 37 seconds**, providing correct code with a detailed explanation. this same code will be repeated for all models over time and added to the Table i will also keep all tests and add thoes to the table as
 [Phi 3 Mini Benchmark](https://github.com/unaveragetech/Gitbot/issues/17)

+this will also cache all models so its easier to run and takes less time on average

 ## Additional Notes
 - **Caching**: GitHub Actions uses caching to speed up subsequent runs by storing dependencies.